Pr0gram-Creat0r-1/Tank-Battle/README.md

 How to install:
 1. Download zip folder
 2. Unzip it, save the folder to your local disk (C:\\).
-3. Use "import Tank_Battle" in your python shell, or paste the Tank_Battle.py file path into your command line.
+3. Use "import Tank_Battle_Simulator" in your python shell, or paste the Tank_Battle.py file path into your command line.

-Note: You MUST save the Tank_Battle folder directly to your local disk (C:\\), so that the path to it becomes "C:\Tank_Battle".
+Note: You MUST save the Tank_Battle_Simulator folder directly to your local disk (C:\\), so that the path to it becomes "C:\Tank_Battle_Simulator".
 If you don't do this, your game will not work, because it will not be able to find the sound files/images included in the folder.

 Instructions:
 1. Arrow keys to move